 Everything is bigger in Texas, including our sprawling parks and trails.
 The City by the Lake boasts the second-most park space per capita in the Lone Star State.
-Take a closer look at the green spaces that contribute to more than 2,500 acres of parkland and nature preserve.
+Take a closer look at the green spaces contributing to more than 2,500 acres of parkland and nature preserve.

 Lake Parks

-Stewart Creek Park, adjacent to Stewart Peninsula Golf Course, is the ideal spot for a day by the water.
-Picnic under the pavilion, swim along the shore or cast a line from the extended fishing pier.
-Just outside the park is access to The Colony Shoreline Trail, where hikers and cyclists are surrounded by Mother Nature.
+Stewart Creek Park, adjacent to Stewart Peninsula Golf Course, is the ideal spot for a day on or by the water.
+Picnic under the pavilion, swim along the shore, cast a line from the extended fishing pier or rent a kayak.
+Just outside the park is access to The Colony Shoreline Trail, the ideal space for hikers and cyclists.

 Hidden Cove Park and Marina offers additional lake recreation along miles of shoreline with a full-service marina, ship store and restaurant.
-Explore one of North Texas’ largest lakes with your choice of watercraft from Sam’s Dock.
+Explore one of North Texasโ largest lakes with your choice of motorized watercraft rentals.
 Rent a kayak or paddleboard from DFW Surf to enjoy fresh air on the open water or a mountain bike to cycle the nearby trail.

-Golf Clubs at The Tribute is home to two award-winning golf courses and the Tribute Shoreline Trail.
-Tee off on the water’s edge with views of rolling hills reminiscent of the best Scottish courses at The Tribute Golf Links.
-Old American Golf Club, designed by Tripp Davis and PGA Tour star Justin Leonard, is home to the Ascendant LPGA benefitting Volunteers of America.
-Both Golf Clubs at The Tribute preserve the area’s natural beauty while providing golfers with the best public courses in the state.
+Golf Clubs at The Tributeย is home to two award-winning golf courses and the Tribute Shoreline Trail.
+Tee off on the waterโs edge with views of rolling hills reminiscent of the best Scottish courses atย The Tribute Golf Links.ย Old American Golf Club, designed by Tripp Davis and PGA Tour star Justin Leonard, features natural contours, hazard styles, native grasses and green shapes influenced by Americaโs most storied golf course masterpieces.
+Both courses preserve the areaโs natural beauty while providing golfers with the best public courses in the state.

 Community Parks

 Over 20 parks in The Colony provide a welcome escape from the hustle and bustle of the Dallas-Fort Worth area.
-Natural areas, open green spaces and a multitude of amenities feel like an oasis inside the urban environment.
+The many natural areas, open green spaces and amenities feel like an oasis within the urban surroundings.

 Here are just a few of the community parks that locals love.

-Bill Allen Memorial Park is a favorite among disc golfers for the inclusion of a shady, tree-lined course and well-designed fairway.
-A trail winds throughout connecting the disc golf course to two playground areas, two basketball courts, a pavilion, amphitheater and pond inside the 48-acre park.
+Bill Allen Memorial Park is a favorite among disc golfers because it features a shady, tree-lined course and well-designed fairway.
+A trail winds throughout the 48-acre park, connecting the disc golf course to two playground areas, two basketball courts, a pavilion, an amphitheater and a pond.

-Scout Park offers a serene getaway for catch and release fishing and access to the Shoreline Trail.
-The large pond and picnic tables within the 13-acre park are located just beyond Lewisville Lake offering a fantastic view any time of day.
+Scout Park offers a serene getaway for catch-and-release fishing and access to the Shoreline Trail.
+The pond, picnic tables and benches within the 13-acre park are located just beyond Lewisville Lake, offering a fantastic view any time of day.

 More than just another trailhead for The Shoreline Trail, Ridgepointe Park boasts 14 acres of green space to roam around with designated parking.
 The two playgrounds and spacious pavilion overlook the rippling water of Lewisville Lake.